xiaoxianyu-office/mm/home.md

 What is Mythic?
 -------------------

-Mythic[ ](/Wiki-Editors-Resources/Wiki-Editors-Resources) allows server owners to fully modify all attributes of any non-player entity on your server, and even allows for the creation of your own custom mobs and bosses!
+Mythic[ ](/Wiki-Editors-Resources/Wiki-Editors-Resources) allows server owners to fully modify all attributes of any non-player entity on your server, and even allows for the creation of your own custom complex systems!

-It gives you full control over how mobs behave, from simply increasing their HP and damage to giving mobs a vast arsenal of new abilities with a powerful yet simple scripting system.
+Above all, this plugin gives developers full control over how mobs behave, from simply increasing their HP and damage to giving mobs a vast arsenal of new abilities with a powerful yet simple scripting system.
 Your custom mobs can replace vanilla mobs, be spawned randomly using a vast array of spawn conditions, or you can set up custom mob spawners that activate under certain conditions or by commands.

-You can finally create that ultimate boss you've always dreamed of crushing your players with.
-It is an absolute essential for almost every server.
+Looking to make the ultimate boss?
+We've got you covered.
+Just want to make simple mobs for your RPG?
+MythicMobs is your plugin.
+Wherever your server lies, from complex MMOs to friendly SMPS and fast-paced minigames, your imagination is the limit.

 As a brief summary, Mythic allows you to: